Spring 2020 Elective Courses

 Professor Leo Hsu

-In this course, students will create an original photographic project that responds to a legacy of photography that has described and critiqued the United States of America, its aspirations, and its challenges.
-Through readings and class discussion, students will examine a range of projects that addresses notions of America or an American character, including writing and photography produced by both American and foreign observers.
-As students learn about how America has been seen, they will develop their own “American” body of work, culminating in a portfolio project.
+In this course, students will create an original photographic project that responds to or builds on a legacy of photography that has sought to describe and often to critique the United States of America, its aspirations, and its challenges.
+Through readings and class discussion, students will examine a range of projects that addresses notions of America or an American character, including work produced by both American and foreign observers, including Walker Evans, Robert Frank, Diane Arbus, Stephen Shore, Hank Willis Thomas, Justine Kurland, Chris Maggio, and others.
+Students will develop their own “American” body of work, culminating in a portfolio project.

 Black and White Photography II (60241)